joshuavetos/TESSRAX-CANON-/01_CANON/CANON-004_Checkpoint_Alpha.md

 ## Lock Statement

-Checkpoint Alpha is now established.
+Checkpoint Alpha is established.
-This state is valid for forward application, adversarial testing, or external case evaluation.
+S₀ is valid for forward application, adversarial testing, and external case evaluation.
-Mutation of CANON-004 is prohibited unless a contradiction is discovered.
+Mutation of CANON‑004 is prohibited unless a contradiction is discovered.